cpreinholtz/EncoderModule/readme.md

 #### Firmware Enviromental setup
 All you should need is arduino IDE with the teensy 3.6 board installed.
 Teensy 1.53 seems to work much faster than the latest versions, Note to self: I have a copy of the 1.53 installer on my google drive main folder "installexes.rar"
+Arduino 1.8.13 works with this version of Teensy, I think I had issues with 1.8.16 and that teensy version.

 #### Firmware Dependencies
 TBD